NateTheGreatX/hacs-nosana-node/README.md

 # Nosana Node Home Assistant Integration

 This integration allows you to monitor the status and specifications of a Nosana node in Home Assistant.
-It exposes multiple sensor entities for node state, hardware specs, network stats, market/reward information, queue position, and aggregated earnings by polling the Nosana APIs.
+It exposes multiple sensor entities for node state, hardware specs, network stats, market/reward information, and aggregated earnings by polling the Nosana APIs.

 Version: 0.1.11